aisingapore/TagUI/README.md

-5_repositories|shows using repositories on Russian social media site VK.com 6_datatables|set of flows uses datatables to retrieve and act on GitHub info 7_testing|shows how to use check step and CasperJS test assertions
+5_repositories|shows using repositories on Russian social media site VK.com 6_datatables|set of flows uses datatables to retrieve and act on GitHub info 7_testing|shows how to use check step and CasperJS test assertions 8_hastebin|shows uploading of automation flow result to hastebin.com

 # Cheat Sheet
 ### AUTOMATION WORKFLOW